 - Don’t count on one stock to make you rich – take your investment and diversify in different stocks in different industries.
 That way, even if one stock isn’t performing well, another may make up the difference.

 4. Start Your Own Independent Retirement Fund

-If you’re counting Social Security to pay all of your bills after you retire, you’re making a big mistake.
-The Social Security Administration reported that Social Security only covers about 40% of an average year’s earnings.
+If you’re counting on Social Security (USA) or CPP (Canada) to pay all of your bills after you retire, you’re making a big mistake.
+The Social Security Administration reported that Social Security only covers 40% of an average year’s earnings.
 While you may be able to have paid off your mortgage, car loans, and student debt by the time you reach 65-years-old, other expenses will increase, such as healthcare.